 I didn’t have my mom or sister near me to help when I had my babies, I had married (have since divorced)…and moved about three hundred miles away.

 So, when I started having babies it was tough being all alone without that much needed support.

-Luckily I did still have a good support system, a couple of good friends, and what I learned from them, made all the difference in the world.
+Luckily I still had a really good support system around me, a couple of great friends, and what I learned from them, made all the difference in the world.

-Like I said before, I’ve delivered, and nursed, four beautiful babies(for about a year each), so I am so I consider myself a bit of a Veteran mom and let me tell you something…
+Like I said before, I’ve delivered, and nursed, four beautiful babies(for about a year each), so I do consider myself a bit of a Veteran mom when it comes to nursing.

 When I was pregnant with my first baby, my amazing friend Denise gave me some advice to make my experience with breastfeeding much more pleasant.

-Fast forward to about a year later when it was time to ween my baby.
+Fast forward to about a year later when I decided I needed to start weening my baby.
 I was a total idiot and decided to just ween the child cold turkey…something I definitely DO NOT recommend doing…EVER!

 I couldn’t believe it!

-I thought that the pain would be that unbearable for several days until my milk dried up enough for me to feel like I wasn’t going to bust out of my bra, but luckily there was some relief.
+I thought that the pain would be that unbearable for several days until my milk dried up enough for me to feel like I wasn’t going to bust out of my bra, but luckily there was a natural method for relief.